Lollebollen/Portfolio/New Folder/README.md

  </Details>

 #### Folder Action
 To make the game feel as immersive as possible it needed to feel like a computer which made me add as many small quirks of file management that time would allow.
-Some of these small things that are not necessary for the gameplay include Multiselecting, renaming files and shortcuts.
+Some of these small things that are not necessary for the gameplay include multiselect, renaming files and shortcuts.

 ![FolderAction](https://github.com/user-attachments/assets/bfaf8492-ebe3-4942-b039-6930182ac8f3)